 Bank of Montreal brands the organization's member companies as BMO Financial Group.
-Note 27 to the 2017 Financial Statements lists the intercorporate relationships among Bank of Montreal and its significant subsidiaries.
+Note 26 to the 2019 Financial Statements lists the intercorporate relationships among Bank of Montreal and its significant subsidiaries.
 We incorporate this Note by reference.
-These subsidiaries are incorporated or organized under the laws of the state or country of their principal office, except for: BMO Financial Corp.; BMO Asset Management Corp.; BMO Capital Markets Corp.; BMO Harris Financial Advisors, Inc.; BMO Harris Financing, Inc. and CTC myCFO, LLC, which are incorporated under the laws of the State of Delaware, U.S. F&C Asset Management plc is incorporated under the laws of Scotland.
+These subsidiaries are incorporated or organized under the laws of the state or country of their principal office, except for: BMO Financial Corp.; BMO Asset Management Corp.; BMO Capital Markets Corp.; BMO Harris Financial Advisors, Inc.; BMO Harris Financing, Inc. and BMO Family Office, LLC, which are incorporated under the laws of the State of Delaware, and BMO Asset Management (Holdings) plc which is incorporated under the laws of Scotland.